-This is a useful exercise for reading, sentence building and improving sentence structure.
-In this activity, students work in groups to arrange words in order and form a number of different sentences based on a particular theme and use proper grammatical forms.Kids, Adults
+This is a useful ESL activity for reading, sentence building and improving sentence structure.
+In this exercise, students work in groups to arrange words in order and form a number of different sentences based on a particular theme.
+The Sentence Building ESL Activity encourages them to use proper grammatical forms.Kids, Adults

-After creating your long list of sentences, make sure that the font size is big enough so that it is easy enough to cut out using some scissors.
+After creating your long list of sentences, make sure that the font size is big enough.
+It should be easy enough to cut out using scissors.
 You may want to put the sentences in a box frame so you have some guides to cut around.

 Once all of the words are cut out and prepared, the words for each individual sentence together with a paperclip so that nothing gets mixed up.
 For instance, if you have 10 sentences, then you should have 10 paperclips to keep them organized with.

 Sentence Building ESL Activity Guidelines:

 In class, start the activity by showing an example of the grammar structure that you are focusing on.
 Say, for instance, if you are doing the present progressive tense, write an example with the structure labeled on the board.

 Have the students talk about things that they are doing right now.
 Encourage them to practice saying different examples using the correct structure.
 Get feedback and help with any grammatical errors.